 Eloping with family is made easy with our guide on the 17 ways to include family in your adventure elopement.

 If a “just us” elopement experience isn’t the best fit for you there are plenty of fun and novel ways to include family.
-Eloping with family doesn’t even mean they even have to be there for the official elopement.
+Eloping with family doesn’t even mean they have to be there for the official elopement.
 Wait what?

 Before we dive deep into the specifics of including family in your elopement, let’s make sure we’ve got the fundamentals of eloping covered.